laytenter/Insider-London/_posts/2015-04-07-what-to-look-forward-to-at-the-london-festival-of-architecture-2015.md

 ---
+title: What to look forward to at the London Festival of Architecture 2015
+date: '2015-04-07 10:30:39'
+categories:
+- blog
+- Green London
+- Modern Architecture
+- Sustainable Architecture
 id: 25054
-title: What to look forward to at the London Festival of Architecture 2015
-date: 2015-04-07T10:30:39+00:00
 author: london75
 layout: post
 guid: http://www.insider-london.co.uk/?p=25054
-permalink: /what-to-look-forward-to-at-the-london-festival-of-architecture-2015/
+permalink: "/what-to-look-forward-to-at-the-london-festival-of-architecture-2015/"
 s4_url2s:
 -
 s4_image2s:
 -
 s4_ctitle:
 -
 s4_cdes:
 -
 slide_template:
 - default
-categories:
-  - blog
-  - Green London
-  - Modern Architecture
-  - Sustainable Architecture
 tags:
 - architecture
 - Central London
 - City of London
 - festival
 - green London
 - London
 - modern architecture
 - Sustainable Architecture
 - sustainable london
+slug: what-to-look-forward-to-at-the-london-festival-of-architecture-2015

 ---
 Throughout June 2015, London will play host to a month-long, city-wide celebration of innovation and experimentation in architecture.
 The London Festival of Architecture was set up more than ten years ago by The Architecture Foundation, and each year introduces a new theme – with “Work in Progress” being the focus for 2015.